-- True Fleece merino wool is a natural fiber grown on free range farms.
+- Our True Fleece Merino Wool is a natural fiber grown on free range farms.
 The same natural properties that have evolved to keep Merino sheep comfortable in all weather extremes, translate into fabrics and garments that impart the same comfort, protection and versatility to you, whether as a fashion item, lifestyle apparel piece or technical outdoor garment.

 - Softness is a key attribute of apparel comfort, True Fleece merino fibers are so fine that when fabricated into a garment and in contact with the skin, they simply bend, meaning there is no sensation of prickle, only softness and comfort.
 If the apparel next to your skin is harsh or rough the level of comfort is lower and accordingly your overall well being and demeanor is affected.